-The NIMS Training Program defines the national NIMS training program as it relates to the NIMS components of Preparedness, Communications and Information Management, Resource Management and Command and Management.
-It specifies NIC and stakeholder responsibilities and activities for developing, maintaining and sustaining NIMS training.
+The NIMS Training Program defines the national NIMS training program.
+It specifies National Integration Center and stakeholder responsibilities and activities for developing, maintaining and sustaining NIMS training.
 The NIMS Training Program outlines responsibilities and activities that are consistent with the National Training Program, as mandated by the Post-Katrina Emergency Management Reform Act of 2006.
 This program integrates with FEMA training offered through the Emergency Management Institute (EMI) and United States Fire Administration (USFA).

 This document supersedes the Five-Year NIMS Training Plan of 2008.